 - 1 stick butter

 - Combine cider and butter.
 Stir in sugar.
-The mixture will look clumpy.
+The mixture may look clumpy.

 - In a large bowl combine applesauce, eggs, and vanilla.

 - Slowly add the cider mixture.
-Add flour and baking soda and mix until smooth.
+Add flour and baking soda and mix until combined.

 - Pour into liners and bake 18-22 minutes.